teklynk/owncast_chat_bot/README.md

 ### Install and Run

 - Clone or download this repo.
-- Setup a simple NGINX web server on your local machine.
-- Use XAMPP, WampServer.
-- If you have Python installed on your machine, you can run a simple http web server using python. `python3 -m http.server 8000 --bind 127.0.0.1` OR `python2 -m SimpleHTTPServer 8000`
+- npm install
+- npm run server
 - **JSON files**
   - Rename **sample.comands.json** to **commands.json**
   - Rename **sample.config.json** to **config.json**
   - Add your domain and access token to **config.json**
-- Add http://localhost:8000/owncast_chat_bot/bot.html as a browser source in OBS with a size of 1920x1080 and a Refresh Rate of 60.
+- Add http://localhost:8080/owncast_chat_bot/bot.html as a browser source in OBS with a size of 1920x1080 and a Refresh Rate of 60.

 ### Send a test message